MiniFate/MiniFate/_chapters/00-outline.md

 Skills were actually the thing that made this weird.
 With just aspects, you can roll for whatever makes sense

+## Character Advancement

+Add a new aspect after every story arc.
+Bump the rest up.
+Linear, not pyramid.
+Unclear if this is a core rule or not

+## Other Things?

 [fate_core]: https://www.evilhat.com/home/fate-core/